The Nobel Prize-winning Mexican writer Octavio Paz said, ‘The art of the fiesta has been debased almost everywhere else, but not in Mexico.’

-Each year on November 1 and 2, Mexico turns its thoughts to the departed during the Day of the Dead festivities, a colorful tradition deeply rooted in indigenous culture.
+Each year on November 1 and 2, Mexico turns its thoughts to the departed during the Día de Muertos (Day of the Dead) festivities, a colorful tradition deeply rooted in indigenous culture.
 For Mexicans, death is more a cause for celebration than mourning, and that spirit has been kept very much alive in Pátzcuaro, the Día de Muertos mecca.
 Prepare yourself to battle large crowds of the living.

 Carnaval in Veracruz & Mazatlán

 Mexico hosts numerous carnaval celebrations every year featuring flamboyant parades, dance performances, live music and of course, big-time partying.
-The nine-day event in Veracruz, Mexico's biggest carnaval, usually kicks off in March, right around the same time that festivities gets started on the Pacific coast in Mazatlán.
-Take your pick: you can shake your booty to salsa music in Veracruz or the brass band sounds of Mazatlán.
+The nine-day event in Veracruz, Mexico's biggest carnaval, usually kicks off in March, right around the same time that festivities get started on the Pacific coast in Mazatlán.
+Take your pick: you can shake your hips to salsa music in Veracruz or get down to the brass band sounds of Mazatlán.

 A Zapotec word meaning offering, the Guelaguetza Festival in Oaxaca City showcases regional folkloric dance and music, keeping alive a tradition that has been handed down for centuries.
 Held in July, most of the events take place at a large amphitheater perched atop a hill.
 For a more intimate experience, many surrounding towns host smaller versions of the festival.